onekk/emacs/okk-tmpl/README.md

 A template system derived from and old code found on EmacsWiki, modified to be lean and quick.

+The file is less than 300 lines including the long docstring that Emacs require.

 ## Install
 You simply add these lines in your *emacs.el* or preferred init file: